GoogleChrome/web.dev/src/site/content/en/lighthouse-seo/meta-description/index.md

   - meta-description
 ---

-The meta description provides a summary of a page's content that search engines include in search results.
-A high-quality, unique description makes your page appear more relevant and can increase your search traffic.
+The `<meta name=description>` element provides a summary of a page's content that search engines include in search results.
+A high-quality, unique meta description makes your page appear more relevant and can increase your search traffic.

+## How the Lighthouse meta description audit fails

 Lighthouse flags pages without a meta description: